Entering his 32nd season in the NFL, Dom Capers begins his ninth year with the Packers in 2017 as the club’s defensive coordinator.

 Capers served as the head coach of the expansion Houston Texans for the first five seasons of the franchise’s history.
 He was hired in January 2001, more than a year before Houston’s inaugural season in 2002.

-From 1999-2000, Capers was the defensive coordinator in Jacksonville, where under his guidance the Jaguars improved from 25th in the NFL in total defense in 1998 to fourth in 1999.
-Jacksonville also allowed the fewest points (217) in the NFL in ’99, and Capers was named NFL Assistant Coach of the Year by Pro Football Weekly/PFWA and USA Today.
+From 1999-2000, Capers was the defensive coordinator in Jacksonville, where, under his guidance, the Jaguars improved from 25th in the NFL in total defense in 1998 to fourth in 1999.
+Jacksonville also allowed the fewest points (217) in the NFL in 1999, and Capers was named NFL Assistant Coach of the Year by Pro Football Weekly/PFWA and USA Today.

 Prior to taking over in Carolina, Capers served as a defensive coordinator for the Pittsburgh Steelers from 1992-94, the first time in his coaching career that he ran a defense.
-His unit ranked third in the NFL in total defense in ’93, second in ’94, and the Steelers won the AFC Central in ’92 and ’94.
+His unit ranked third in the NFL in total defense in 1993, second in 1994, and the Steelers won the AFC Central in 1992 and 1994.
+Pittsburgh finished in the top 10 in scoring defense in all three of Capers’ seasons with the club, including No. 2 rankings in 1992 and 1994.

 Capers’ first NFL coaching stop came with the New Orleans Saints, where he served as the defensive backs coach for six seasons (1986-91).
 He helped the Saints earn their first three playoff berths in franchise history, and he worked under head coach Jim Mora, whom he also assisted with the Philadelphia/Baltimore Stars of the USFL from 1984-85 as the Stars won the league title both seasons.